 There are different types of colleges and universities, and all types can be found in Oklahoma.
 Learn more about different types of colleges.

 What Are the Benefits?

 Still not convinced?
-Check out the Degree vs. On-the-Job Training Chart in the "Helpful Tools" section below to compare salaries.
+Check out the Degree vs. On-the-Job Training Chart to compare salaries.

 Job Satisfaction — College can give your child the freedom to choose classes and an interesting and pleasing career path.
 Students who choose a career in a field they care about are more likely to be satisfied with their everyday work.